A look at American International Group Inc.’s (AIG) recent performance gives investors their first glimpse of hope. - News Daemon

 Technical Analysis of American International Group Inc. (AIG)

-During the past 100 days, American International Group Inc.’s (AIG) raw stochastic average was set at 28.21%, which indicates a significant decrease from 94.76% during the past two weeks.
-Based on volatility metrics of the stock, it showed a historical volatility of 38.53% in the past 14 days, which was higher than the 30.65% volatility it showed in the past 100 days.
+During the past 100 days, American International Group Inc.’s (AIG) raw stochastic average was set at 30.08%, which indicates a significant decrease from 82.04% during the past two weeks.
+Based on volatility metrics of the stock, it showed a historical volatility of 14.68% in the past 14 days, which was lower than the 30.61% volatility it showed in the past 100 days.

 American International Group Inc. (NYSE: AIG) Key Stats